 Posted by: Sue Atkins

-I go into many schools running my Confidence Classes for Kids Workshop ( my next personal 1-2-1 workshop is on 19th January) and I am always struck by how noisy the classrooms can become.
+I go into many schools running my Confidence Classes for Kids Workshop and I am always struck by how noisy the classrooms can become.

 I do an exercise called The Garden of Dreams where I take the children on a visualisation into a beautiful garden with sunflowers and waterfalls and I help them relax, concentrate and be quiet and still.

 It’s very popular and very powerful.

 Now I’m not being all old fashioned and precious as I used to be a Deputy Head teacher but I think we don’t teach children to feel comfortable with silence.

 I know my own two teenage kids were constantly connected with iphones, ipads, ipods and iplayers – but how can we learn to listen to what’s within us if we have never learnt to be silent?

 How do you teach your kids to concentrate?